shorebirdtech/website/src/content/blog/tracks-percentage-rollouts-a-b-testing.md

 Similar to groups, it is now possible to implement percentage rollouts of patches with Shorebird.
-Currently we do not provide UI for controlling rollouts, but rather the tools to allow sophisticated customers to do so on their own.
+Currently we do not provide UI for controlling rollouts, but rather the tools to allow customers to do so on their own.
 We've written a guide demonstrating how this can be accomplished: https://docs.shorebird.dev/guides/percentage-based-rollouts/